rvIceBreaker/aclib/README.md

 Quick code examples can be observed in the TestApp project, maily in the 'Engine' class and the 'State' classes under the 'States' directory.

-Full documentation and tutorials will come soon.
+Full documentation will come soon.

+Tutorials can be found [here](http://rvicebreaker.blogspot.com/)

 ====